-The Gabriella Kids First Research Act 2.0, again with non-taxpayer funding, we will be able to expand this program to develop a truly comprehensive shared-data resource for scientists researching the majority of pediatric cancers and structural birth defects, and support development of computational tools to analyze these very large, complex genomic, and clinical data sets.
+Because of the successes of Kids First Program and Data Resource Center, Representative Jennifer Wexton (D-VA10), along with 17 other bipartisan cosponsors, introduced the Gabriella Miller Kids First Research Act 2.0 (HR 623) which will reauthorize Kids First and will, over the next five year period, be able to expand a truly comprehensive SHARED-DATA resource for scientists researching the majority of pediatric cancers and rare disease, and will continue to support development of computational tools to analyze very large, complex genomic, and clinical data sets.

 Lend Your Support Now!